Giants vs. Nationals Player Props Betting Odds

 Thomas Stats

-- Lane Thomas has 32 hits with four doubles, a triple, three home runs, nine walks and 17 RBI.
+- Lane Thomas has four doubles, a triple, three home runs, nine walks and 17 RBI (35 total hits).
 He's also stolen three bases.

-- Thomas heads into this game looking to extend his five-game hit streak.
-During his last five outings he is hitting .333 with a triple, two home runs, a walk and six RBI.
+- Thomas heads into this matchup looking to extend his six-game hit streak.
+During his last 10 outings he is batting .344 with a triple, three home runs, two walks and seven RBI.

 Thomas Recent Games